A Local’s Guide to Minneapolis

 If I’m being honest, downtown isn’t one of my favorite places in Minneapolis because certain areas of it are pretty empty on the weekend.
 That being said, one area that actually sees decent foot traffic is the North Loop.

-I don’t think you could go wrong, but if I had to chose I would settle on Bar La Grassa for some tasty Italian fare.
-Another go to if you’re not in the mood for italian, is Smack Shack.
+I don’t think you could go wrong, but if I had to choose I would settle on Bar La Grassa for some tasty Italian fare.
+Another go-to if you’re not in the mood for Italian, is Smack Shack.
 Smack Shack is probably the only place in Minneapolis that can guarantee quality seafood because, let’s be real, the Mississippi doesn’t really cut it.

-Although downtown isn’t my all time favorite place to hangout, its’s hard to deny that it houses some of the best places to see a show or experience the arts.
-The Orpheum Theatre and the Guthrie Theatre both reside in downtown and are excellent places to catch a show on the weekend.
+Although downtown isn’t my all-time favorite place to hang out, it’s hard to deny that it houses some of the best places to see a show or experience the arts.
+The Orpheum Theatre and the Guthrie Theatre both reside downtown and are excellent places to catch a show on the weekend.

 Eat Street